KienMN/JupyterHub-on-Kubernetes/README.md

 - Dockerfile files (`images` directory) for building Docker images
 - `yaml` files (`jupyter-hub` directory) for deploying some components of JupyterHub on Kubernetes via `kubectl` commands.

-This repository is for the post at https://medium.com/@kienmn97/manually-deploy-jupyterhub-on-kubernetes-for-a-single-machine-dbcd9c9e50a4
+This repository is for the post at https://medium.com/@kienmn97/manually-deploy-jupyterhub-on-kubernetes-for-a-single-machine-dbcd9c9e50a4.

+Update KubeSpawner service account in order to mount Kubernetes service account secrets to single user notebook: https://medium.com/@kienmn97/mounting-kubernetes-service-account-secrets-for-single-user-jupyter-notebook-pod-29163e527ad3